 4.1: Introduction

 Each different technique in biological psychology has strengths and limitations and can be used to answer distinct types of questions.
 When establishing the specific function of a particular brain area, the strongest evidence comes from converging evidence, whereby multiple studies using different methods report similar or converging findings (Beck & Tapia, 2023).
-In this chapter, we cover some of the major research methods in the field of biopsychology and how the methods converge to help us understand how the three pound human brain gives rise to our thoughts, actions, perceptions, feelings, and emotions.
+In this chapter, we cover some of the major research methods in biopsychology and how the methods converge to help us understand how the three-pound human brain gives rise to our thoughts, actions, perceptions, feelings, and emotions.

 definition